zopefoundation/Zope/docs/maintenance.rst

 Building the documentation
 ++++++++++++++++++++++++++
-After you have bootstrapped and run the buildout, you can build the documentation using the script ``bin/make-docs`` to create the documentation HTML output.
+After you have bootstrapped and run the buildout, you can build the documentation using the script ``bin/tox -edocs`` to create the documentation HTML output.
 The script will tell you where it saves the output.

 The official documentation site on `Read the Docs`